ChenglongMa/zoplicate/README.md

 1. **Keep This**: Save the last imported item and delete the rest.
 2. **Keep Others**: Delete the last imported item and save the rest.
 3. **Keep All**: Keep both the new item and the existing item.
-4. **Merge Manually**: Go to Duplicate Panel and merge the duplicate item manually.
+4. **Merge Manually**: Go to the Duplicate Panel and merge the duplicate item manually.

 Starting from **Version 2.0.0**, the plugin will support **Bulk Merge** functionality.